solidfire/solidfire-cli/README.md

 --key

 The key assigned during initialization of a "StartBulkVolumeRead" or "StartBulkVolumeWrite" session.

 --status

-The SolidFire system sets the status of the given bulk volume job.Possible values:running: jobs that are still active.complete: jobs that are done. failed - jobs that have failed.failed: jobs that have failed.
+The SolidFire system sets the status of the given bulk volume job.
+Possible values: running: jobs that are still active. complete: jobs that are done. failed - jobs that have failed. failed: jobs that have failed.

 --percentcomplete

 The completed progress of the bulk volume job as a percentage.

 --message

 Returns the status of the bulk volume job when the job has completed.

 --attributes

 JSON attributes  updates what is on the bulk volume job.

 #### startbulkread ####
 Command: